redis/redis-py/CONTRIBUTING.rst

 Troubleshooting
 ^^^^^^^^^^^^^^^
-If you get any errors when running ``make dev`` or ``make test``, make sure that you are using supported versions of Docker and docker-compose.
+If you get any errors when running ``make dev`` or ``make test``, make sure that you are using supported versions of Docker.

-The included Dockerfiles and docker-compose.yml file work with the following versions of Docker and docker-compose:
+Please try at least versions of Docker.

 * Docker 19.03.12
-* docker-compose 1.26.2

 How to Report a Bug
 -------------------